This post may contain affiliate sales links. Please read my disclosure policy.

 Using a stand mixer or electric hand mixer, cream butter and sugar together.
-Stir in egg, extracts, and vanilla bean.
+Stir in egg, vanilla beans and extract.
 In a small bowl stir flour and baking powder together.
 Slowly incorporate dry ingredients until a dough forms.

-Form the dough into a smooth ball then roll it out onto the floured surface to be just over 1/4″ thick.
+Form the sugar cookie dough into a smooth ball then roll it out onto the floured surface to be just over 1/4″ thick.
 Cut cookies out using cookie cutters and place them onto a parchment paper-lined baking sheet.

 Freeze 5-7 minutes, then bake 10-12 minutes, or until bottoms have lightly browned but edges are still light in color.
-Cool 3 minutes on the baking sheet, then remove to cooling racks.
+Cool 3 minutes on the cookie sheet, then remove to wire racks.

 Decorate as desired.
 More info on that below!